actions/toolkit/packages/core/README.md

 #### Exit codes

-You should use this library to set the exit code for your action:
+You should use this library to set the failing exit code for your action:

 ```
 const core = require('@actions/core');

 try {
-  if (work to do) {
-    // Do work
+  // Do stuff
-  } else {
-    // Set neutral indicates that the action terminated but did not fail (aka there was no work to be done)
-    core.setNeutral();
-  }
 }
 catch (err) {
   // setFailed logs the message and sets a failing exit code